 In addition, during the third quarter of 2004, we continued to streamline our overhead, selling, general and administrative structure to improve productivity and customer responsiveness and to provide greater focus on key market segments.
-As a result of operational and administrative changes, we recorded restructuring charges of \$1.9 million during the third and fourth quarters of 2004 and \$0.1 million during the first quarter of 2005 related to severance charges and as we continued to execute our transformation plan.
+As a result of operational and administrative changes, we recorded restructuring charges in connection with the 2004 Plan of \$1.9 million during the third and fourth quarters of 2004 and \$0.3 million during the first and second quarters of 2005 related to severance charges and as we continued to execute our transformation plan.
+The Company also recorded an adjustment of previously recorded restructuring charges in connection with the 2002 Plan of \$0.1 million during the second quarter of 2005.

-During the first quarter of 2005, we continued to execute our transformation plan to restore the Company to growth and profitability.
-Having reduced capacity and costs, stabilized the stakeholder base and refinanced the balance sheet, our primary challenge is to develop and execute a strategy that grows revenue through a combination of new customer acquisition and increasing the level of business with current customers.
-Although not evident in the financial results for the first quarter of 2005, the Company has gained several important new customers and added a number of new program wins within our current customer base.
-Historically, the first quarter typically is soft for SMTC and the EMS sector overall.
-However, we were able to produce a modest revenue growth as compared to the previous quarter and believe the previous quarter will prove to be the low point in our revenue.
-While the Company did incur a loss in the first quarter of 2005, it was partially a function of the cost of program transfers to Mexico, and higher staffing and training costs as compared to the fourth quarter of 2004 as we ramp for higher production volumes for the second quarter of 2005.
+During the first and second quarters of 2005, we continued to execute our transformation plan to restore the Company to growth and profitability.
+Having reduced capacity and costs, stabilized the stakeholder base and refinanced the balance sheet, our transformation plan is essentially complete with our primary focus moving to the development and execution of a strategy that grows revenue through a combination of new customer acquisitions and increasing the level of business with current customers.
+The Company has gained several important new customers and added a number of new program wins within our current customer base and was able to produce consecutive sequential revenue growth during the first and second quarters of 2005 as compared to the previous quarter.